Akalanka-1996/Flask-feedback-app/README.md

 First you may run the python file by executing the following command.

 ```
-python app.py
+$ python app.py
 ```

 Then you go to the web application running on localhost, then you may submit the deatails.

+### Database connection

 When you click the submit button and those details will be stored in the database file.

 You can use [DB Browser](https://sqlitebrowser.org/) for SQLite to visualize your data.